FAQs

 What happens if I start to struggle again after the end of therapy?

 Many people find it helpful to come back for a small number of ‘top up’ sessions several months after therapy has ended.
 If you have completed treatment with me and think you would like some additional sessions, please get in touch and I will be happy to discuss the options with you.
+Sometimes it makes good sense to come back and work with the same person, and sometimes it can be helpful to consider an alternative approach.
+I am always happy to think this through with you to help you make the right decision for yourself.

 What are the Terms & Conditions?